MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="upper_bound"></a> `upper_bound`

-Finds the position of the first element in an ordered range that has a value that is greater than a specified value, where the ordering criterion may be specified by a binary predicate.
+Finds the position of the first element in an ordered range that has a value that's greater than a specified value.
+A binary predicate specifies the ordering criterion.

 ```cpp
 template<class ForwardIterator, class Type>